NanoComp/meep/doc/docs/FAQ.md

 ### Can subpixel averaging be applied to a user-defined material function?

 Yes but its performance tends to be slow.
 Subpixel averaging is performed by default (`eps_averaging=True`) for [`GeometricObject`](Python_User_Interface.md#geometricobject)s (e.g. `Cylinder`, `Block`, `Prism`, etc.) where the material filling fraction and normal vector of boundary pixels, which are used to form the [effective permittivity](Subpixel_Smoothing.md#smoothed-permittivity-tensor-via-perturbation-theory), can be computed analytically.
 This procedure typically takes a few seconds for a 3d cell.
-Computing these quantities using adaptive numerical integration can be *very* slow (minutes, hours) and also less accurate than the analytic approach.
-As a result, simulations involving a discontinuous `material_function` may require higher spatial resolution for accurate results.
+Computing these quantities for a user-defined material function using adaptive numerical integration can be *very* slow (minutes, hours) and also less accurate than the analytic approach.
+As a result, simulations involving a discontinuous `material_function` may require turning off subpixel averaging (the default) and increasing the `resolution` for accurate results.
+For an example, see [Subpixel Smoothing/Enabling Averaging for Material Function](Subpixel_Smoothing.md#enabling-averaging-for-material-function).

 Usage: Performance
 ----------------------------